 Of particular interest to us, is the discussion at the end of the podcast about living in ‘thermal monotony’.
 Professor Gail Brager talks about the delight we get from thermal change – the relief of a cool breeze, the heart warming feeling of standing in front of a fire.
 She worries that air conditioning isn’t just affecting our electricity use and dumbing down our architecture, but also placing us in some kind of “thermal monotony”.
 Her research indicates that “people actually prefer naturally ventilated buildings where they can open up windows and feel a little bit of control over their own temperature.”

 We feel strongly that even the most basic spec home can include enough sensible passive design, that (along with education of residents on how to operate their house correctly) air conditioning could become an occasional helping hand, rather than the necessity most people think it is these days.
 Homes could re-connect with their surroundings, and people could enjoy an increased awareness of their local environment and comfortable, affordable living.

-We encourage all of our clients to give their Light House homes a chance before installing air conditioning, and we’re thrilled to say that less than 5% of clients have installed a small split system.
-The rest report back with encouraging feedback, such as this family who moved in late last and responded with the following when asked how their home fared on the 41 degree day last week:
+We encourage all of our clients to give their Light House homes a chance before installing air conditioning, and we’re thrilled to say that less than 5% of clients have installed a small split system/heat pump. (*Update 2019 - we are now recommending to clients that they install a heat pump as their main source of heating; this of course has the added bonus of providing some supplementary cooling on the small number of occasions each summer that it is needed).
+The rest report back with encouraging feedback, such as this family who moved in late last year and responded with the following when asked how their home fared on the 41 degree day last week:

 “Our day yesterday was very comfortable with the house closed up and living room fan on.
 We had several tradies in and out and one son had a mate over so there was a bit of door opening going on.
 It was 60 degrees in the roof when the electrician had to get up there but the house was around 25 or less.”